Love bids us welcome

 Getting a beehive was the next step in raising our awareness of the crash in pollinator numbers - and fulfilled a small dream: we were half-way to a land flowing with milk and honey.

-Since then, we’ve added another hive, weathered a couple of difficult winters, and are looking forward to a great summer of ‘25.
+Since then, we’ve added another hive, weathered a couple of difficult winters, run training courses in beekeeping, and now we are looking forward to a great honey harvest is 2026.